-By: Hunter Boschert
+By Hunter Boschert

-Q: What is your favorite Bellarmine event?
+Q: What has been your favorite Bellarmine-hosted event?

 Q: What is your favorite U.S. city?